danielvijge/openwrt-configuration-ansible/readme.md

     address to the router.
   * If it cannot be avoided, the router should be configured as the DMZ for the modem.
 In addition, disable security features (such as firewall/ filtering) on the modem.
-The OpenWRT router will handle all security.
+The OpenWrt router will handle all security.

 ## Router configuration